 Can’t believe that its on the news tonight that the Notre Dame is on fire – heartbreaking news – and Chan and Ross have literally just been in the last couple of days!

 Hang Loose has been ours for 74 days and it’s gone so quickly!
 Today we set off early, at 9am so that we could make it to Tixall Wide and then stay there for a day as the weather is supposed to be really hot and sunny tomorrow.
 Also it’s Easter weekend and it’s probably going to get really busy.
 We only had 3 locks today so a very leisurely cruise and we stopped at Morrisons in Rugeley for some shopping.

 Tixall Wide is absolutely gorgeous – I think we’ve found our new favorite happy place!
 We had a little walk when we got there but not too far as I had already walked 4 miles with tilly and my hip was in pain!!!
 Anyway we had a lovely chilled evening and had some lovely chats with our neighbouring boaters.

 Wednesday 17th April

-We had a beautiful day here at Tixall Wide – it was like a summer’s day.
-We got the chairs and table out and sat in the sun for lunch – even got the shorts on today!
+It was a beautiful day at Tixall Wide, like a summer’s day.
+We got the chairs and table out and sat in the sun for lunch and even got the shorts on today!
 We went for a walk into the village and had a couple of pints of cider – it was very strong!!!
-I had to have a little nap when we got back to the boat – I felt a little bit inebriated!
+I had to have a little nap when we got back to the boat as I felt a little bit inebriated!